 Research Project 1 (Pitkánen/O’Brien/Staba) Biomarkers of epileptogenesis after experimental TBI.
 This experimental project has 2 major objectives: (1) to create a standardized methodology to investigate a model of temporal lobe TBI across multiple laboratories and utilize prospective plasma, EEG, and MRI measures to validate its relevance to clinical TBI by the parallel construction with human studies in Project 3 and (2) to identify non-invasive plasma, electrophysiological, and imaging biomarkers to (a) diagnose PTEand (b) predict treatment outcome.
 Unbiased plasma microRNA-seq analysis in project 1 may provide novel potential treatment targets for antiepileptogenic drug-development.
 Furthermore, Project 1 will provide plasma protein and microRNA-seq, electrophysiological, and imaging datasets from over 200 well-phenotyped rats with TBI to the IAC to be made available for analysis by EpiBioS4Rx Partners and over 1,000 blood samples to the IAC for blood biomarker analysis.

 Research Project 2 (Galanopoulou/Pitkánen/O’Brien) Preclinical model for antiepileptogenic therapy screening in post-traumatic epilepsy.
 This project utilizes a step-wise, multi-modality rigorous approach to identify lead compounds with anti-epileptogenic potential in the lateral fluid percussion model of post-traumatic epilepsy in adult male rats.
-We have selected to test 5treatment protocols, based on existing evidence that their targets are relevant to TBI and/or PTE, and that they have already undergone testing in humans for other indications and demonstrated a favorable safety profile.
+We have selected to test treatment protocols, based on existing evidence that their targets are relevant to TBI and/or PTE, and that they have already undergone testing in humans for other indications and demonstrated a favorable safety profile.
 This will facilitate rapid translation into clinical trials for compounds shown to have an antiepileptogenic effect in the preclinical trials.
 We will first define in exploratory studies the relevant treatment windows for the targets, optimize treatment protocols using studies on pharmacokinetic and target engagement, test the effect of treatments on early stage biomarkers (EEG and plasma).
 We will then select the lead compound, to advance into a multicenter preclinical trial testing its efficacy in modifying the non-invasive electrophysiological, imaging, and plasma biomarkers identified in Project 1 and 2 and preventing post-traumatic epileptogenesis in the animal model, using rigorous, unbiased and clinically relevant standards of study design, data collection and analysis30,31,32,52,56,77,86.
 A Data Safety Monitoring Board (DSMB) has been invited to monitor progress and, with additional input from the Public Engagement Core, will advise on strategies and clinical relevance issues.
 The results of this project will inform Project 3 on the best design for a future clinical antiepileptogenesis trial to test the successful compound.

-Research Project 3 (Vespa/Engel) Biomarkers of epileptogenesis after human TBI (Vespa).
+Research Project 3 (Vespa/Engel): Biomarkers of epileptogenesis after human TBI (Vespa).
 This is a multicenter observational study to establish a protocol for utilizing patients with moderate-severe TBI with and without PTE to identify and validate biomarkers of epileptogenesis, and to develop highly qualified clinical trial sites with expertise in EEG monitoring and other biomarker monitoring for an interventional clinical trial of antiepileptogenesis, starting acutely after TBI.
 Project 3 investigators and the IAC will facilitate all data management.
 Protocols have been carefully harmonized with Research Projects 1 and 2, which will inform the optimal blood biomarker to be studied in years 4 and 5.

-B3.2.7.
+3.2.7.
 Data elements for analysis: